Everything You Need to Know About Gas Fireplace Inserts for Instant, Mess-Free Fires

 When shopping for a gas fireplace insert, it's important to know the exact measurements of your existing fireplace opening or the space available for a vent-free version.
 Know the size of the room you want to heat as warming capacities differ.
 Evaluate models' efficiency ratings to ensure you get the most efficient model you can afford.

-Switch on a gas fireplace, and you're likely to shun log-fueled versions forevermore.
-You'll find that gas fireplace inserts eliminate drafts, emit more heat, disperse fewer pollutants, and are much easier to maintain than wood-burning fireplaces.
+Switch on a gas fireplace, and you'll understand the advantages over log-fueled versions.
+In general, gas fireplace inserts eliminate drafts, emit more heat, disperse fewer pollutants, and are much easier to maintain than wood-burning fireplaces.
 They are simply operated with the flick of a switch or via a handheld remote.
-Some burners blaze brightly, others glow like smoldering coals, while others let you adjust the height of the flames.
-Though most are equipped with ceramic logs, some gas fireplace burners set flames flickering amid beds of clear or colored fireproof glass rocks, stacks of smooth-sided river stones, or piles of faux charcoal briquettes.
+Some burners blaze brightly or glow like smoldering coals, while others let you adjust the height of the flames.
+Although most are equipped with ceramic logs, some gas fireplace burners set flames flickering amid beds of clear or colored fireproof glass rocks, stacks of smooth-sided river stones, or piles of faux charcoal briquettes.